Rosedrip/Rosedrip/README.md

 - 👋 Hi, I’m @Rosedrip
-- 👀 I’m interested in ...
+- 👀 I’m interested in FiveM Development & Fika Framework running on SPT
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Cybersecurity at University
-- AAS Cybersecurity
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Fika Compatible projects
-- 📫 How to reach me ...
+- 📫 How to reach me DM's

 <!---
 Rosedrip/Rosedrip is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.